 The SAP Team is a systematic process used to mobilize school resources to remove barriers to learning.
-SAP is designed to assist in identifying issues including alcohol, tobacco, other drugs, and mental health issues which pose a barrier to a student's success.
+SAP is designed to assist in identifying issues including alcohol, tobacco, other drugs, and mental health issues that pose a barrier to a student's success.
 The primary goal of the Student Assistance Program is to help students overcome these barriers so that they may achieve, advance, and remain in school.
-The Student Engagement team will play the leading role of initiating, organizing, facilitating and collecting all viable data to be used by the team.
-The school administrator and guidance will support the Student Engagement team as needed, while monitoring and assessing the overall effectiveness of the program.
-The SAP team will meet on a regular basis under the direction of the Student Engagement.
+The Student Engagement Team will play the leading role of initiating, organizing, facilitating, and collecting all viable data to be used by the team.
+The school administrator and guidance will support the Student Engagement Team as needed while monitoring and assessing the overall effectiveness of the program.
+The SAP team will meet regularly under the direction of the Student Engagement.

-Protocol for SAP Referrals
+ECCS 2023-2024 Protocol for SAP Referrals